anan44/it-starts-with-clojure/materials/6-simple-web-application/3-query-parameters.md

 We will not care about this now, but we might fix it later.

+Reminder:
+In order to utilize query parameters like we just did it is necessary to have `params/wrap-params` set into middleware.
+We did this already in the first section, you should have this part covered.

 That completes the brief introduction into query parameters in Ring & Reitit.

 Next up: [Body Parameters](4-body-parameters.md)